hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 Download the file or create  __index.heta__ with VSCode in the working directory.

 Load the platform into the Julia environment.
-You should clarify the path to the modeling platform as the first argument.
+You should provide the path to the modeling platform as the first argument to `load_platform`.
-Today we will use the same working directory where the index.heta file is located.
+We will use the same working directory where the `index.heta` file is located.

 ```julia
 using HetaSimulator, Plots